Director, Centre on Population Dynamics

 Office: Leacock 728

-Dr. Brauner-Otto is a demographer whose research interests fall in the areas of fertility and family demography.
 Her research program centers around the relationship between social context and the individual, specifically as it relates to the family.
-One part of her research program investigates how specific dimensions or characteristics of social context influence individual family-related behaviors.
+The first part of her research program investigates how specific dimensions or characteristics of social context influence individual family-related behaviours.
 For example, the specific services offered by a community organization, type of religious practices, or the specific kinds of natural resources available.
-A second part of Brauner-Otto’s research investigates the roles of attitudes and intergenerational relationships in linking macro characteristics to micro behavior.
+The second part of Brauner-Otto’s research investigates the roles of attitudes and intergenerational relationships in linking macro characteristics to micro behaviour.
 The third part extends beyond these substantive issues to include data collection and analytic methods, particularly geo-spatial issues.
 Brauner-Otto conducts research in multiple locales—including the U.S., Nepal, and Europe—all settings with different social contexts, demographics, and family life patterns.

 She has previously published papers that examine the relationship between specific services offered by a community organization, type of religious practices, and the specific kinds of natural resources available and fertility and marriage behaviour in Nepal and institutional influences on fertility in low fertility settings.
 Prof. Brauner-Otto’s research in the coming years will focus on labour markets as a key dimension of social context influencing global family change.
 This work is partly funded by an NIH grant to use the Chitwan Valley Family Study to investigate the relationship between female labour force participation and child outcomes in Nepal, a poor country where participation in paid, non-family labour has only recently become widespread.
 Using data from low fertility settings where women’s labour force participation is well established, she will investigate how specific dimensions of work (e.g. job autonomy and security) may influence fertility intentions and behaviour.